 .
 (6)

-where V is a K × N matrix whose columns represent coherent noise sources and  represents only incoherent noise.
+where V is a K × N matrix whose N columns represent coherent noise sources in K channels and  represents only incoherent noise.
 The columns of U represent the magnetic and electric fields that would be observed for idealized quasi uniform magnetic sources (the plane wave case). i and i define the polarization of the source magnetic and electric fields and coherent noise.
 The vectors i represent only incoherent noise.
 K is the total number of channels acquired in each synchronized data acquisition.
-U and V are combined into a single K × M matrix, W, of coherent signal/noise vectors, where, M = N + 2 is the coherence dimension of the data.
-N = M - 2 is the dimensionality of coherent noise.
-In the case of purely incoherent noise, M = 2, N = 0, and W = U, a situation corresponding to the two polarizations of the plane-wave MT source fields.
-An estimate of M > 2 implies evidence for coherent noise.
+U and V are combined into a single K × M matrix, W, of coherent signal/noise vectors, where, M = K + 2 is the coherence dimension of the data.
+N is the dimensionality of coherent noise.
+In the case of purely incoherent noise, M = K, N = 0, and W = U

 For our multiple channel synchronized data sets we utilize the robust spectral density matrix (SDM) and use a method similar to that presented in Kappler 2010.
-For a group of stations with K channels in which the time series of complex Fourier Coefficients is calculated for each of the K channels and stored as x1(t), x2(t),…xK(t), t=1,…,T, the SDM is a table of the cross power spectra between all possible components, a K×K matrix of complex values averaged over the T time segments, Si,j = ⟨xi,xj ⟩.
+For a group of stations with K channels in which the complex Fourier Coefficients are calculated for each of the K channels’ time series and stored as x1(f), x2(f),…xK(ft), where with , the sampling interval and n the number of samples.
+The SDM is a table of the cross power spectra between all possible components, a K×K matrix of complex values averaged over the T time segments, Si,j = ⟨xi,xj ⟩.
 The ith diagonal elements of the SDM are Si,i the time averaged autopowers of the ith channel, and the cross powers between channels i and j are given by Si,j.
-X is the K × T matrix of fourier coefficients given by the RMEV model of equation 1, giving the robust SDM,
+X is the K × 1 vector of fourier coefficients at a single frequency given by the RMEV model of equation 1, giving the robust SDM,

 (7)

-Where the weights,, are determined by the data, and * denotes the complex conjugate.
-The estimate of M is then given by the number of eigenvalues of S significantly greater than one.
+Where the weights,, are one over the noise variances estimated for the data, and * denotes the complex conjugate.
+The estimate of the coherence dimension is then given by the number of eigenvalues of S with signal to noise ratios significantly greater than one.
 Further and detailed descriptions of robust estimation can be found in Kappler et al.,2010 and Egbert, 1997.
-To determine the dimension of M we subject the SDM to an eigen decompositon.
+To determine the coherence dimension of S we subject it to an eigen decompositon.
 At each frequency = 2f, the SDM is decomposed as

 .
 (8)

 Where P is matrix whose columns are eigenvectors of S, and D is the diagonal matrix of eigenvalues .
-Expressed in units of SNR (dB) the number of third and higher (M > 2) eigenvalues significantly greater than 1dB indicates the number of sources of noise unrelated to ambient MT variations, and is an estimate of the number of coherent noise sources (N) affecting the entire station group.
+Expressed in units of SNR (dB) the number of third and higher (coherence dimension > 2) eigenvalues significantly greater than 1dB indicates the number of sources of noise unrelated to ambient MT variations, and is an estimate of the number of coherent noise sources (N) affecting the entire station group.
 It is these that are our target signals of interest.
 They may be unique to a site or to multiple sites dependent upon subsurface processes.